 In a postnuptial agreement, both parties can designate certain assets and liabilities as separate property.
 This means that these items would be treated as individually owned and not subject to division in the event of a divorce.
 Typically, any assets owned by either spouse before the marriage can remain separate property.
 It’s important to clearly define which assets and liabilities fall under this category in the postnuptial agreement to avoid any confusion or disputes later on.

-When it comes to children, there are limitations on what can be included in a postnuptial agreement.
-In Texas, unless both parties agree to provisions that are deemed to be in the child’s best interests, the court will not enforce them.
-The court determines the best interests of the child at the time the agreement is signed, and it cannot allow provisions that establish a maximum level of child support.
+Regarding children, postnuptial agreements have limitations.
+In Texas, the court will not enforce provisions in the agreement unless both parties agree to those deemed in the child’s best interests.
+The court determines the child’s best interests when signing the agreement and cannot allow provisions that establish a maximum level of child support.
 The unpredictability of a child’s future needs and circumstances prevents the inclusion of such provisions in a postnuptial agreement.

 Child Support and Postnuptial Agreements in Texas

-The Texas Family Code explicitly states that a child’s right to receive child support cannot be negatively affected by a prenuptial agreement.
+The Texas Family Code explicitly states that a prenuptial agreement cannot have a negative impact on a child’s right to receive child support.
 However, it does not address this issue specifically in the context of postnuptial agreements.
-As a general rule, any contract that goes against the best interests of the children involved is unlikely to be deemed enforceable.
-Provisions that benefit the children and ensure their well-being are more likely to be upheld in court.
+In general, courts are unlikely to enforce contracts that go against the best interests of the children involved.
+They are more likely to uphold provisions that benefit the children and ensure their well-being.

 Considerations for Children from Prior Marriages in Postnuptial Agreements

 Suppose you have children from a previous marriage and have promised them certain assets as part of their inheritance.
-In that case, you can specify in your postnuptial agreement that certain portions of your community estate should be treated as your separate property.
+In such situations, you can specify certain portions of your community estate to be treated as your separate property in your postnuptial agreement.
 This provision allows you to ensure that your will reflects your intentions in case of your demise while married to your current spouse.

 Balancing Asset and Debt Division with the Needs of Children in Postnuptial Agreements